WebAssembly/threads/document/core/exec/runtime.rst

 Memory Instances
 ~~~~~~~~~~~~~~~~

+.. todo:: We used to update the memory type when a memory is grown.
+This does not work for shared memories.
+In fact, the "current" type of a shared memory is nondeterministic.
+We need to model that during instantiation somehow.

 A *memory instance* is the runtime representation of a linear :ref:`memory <syntax-mem>`.
-A memory instance records an optional maximum size for a memory, if one was specified at the definition site of the memory, and a flag indicating whether the memory can be :ref:`shared <syntax-shared>` across threads.
+It records its original :ref:`memory type <syntax-memtype>`
+and takes one of two different shapes depending on whether that type is :ref:`shared <syntax-shared>` or not.
+It is an invariant of the semantics that the shape always matches the type.

 .. math::
    \begin{array}{llll}
    \production{(memory instance)} & \meminst &::=&
-     \{ \MIMAX~\u32^?, \MISHARE~\UNSHARED, \MIDATA~\vec(\byte) \} \\ &&|&
+     \{ \MITYPE~\memtype, \MIDATA~\vec(\byte) \} \\ &&|&
-     \{ \MIMAX~\u32^?, \MISHARE~\SHARED \} \\
+     \{ \MITYPE~\memtype \} \\
    \end{array}

+The instance of a memory with :ref:`unshared <syntax-unshared>` :ref:`type <syntax-memtype>` holds a vector of :ref:`bytes <syntax-byte>` directly representing its state.
-Like in a :ref:`memory type <syntax-memtype>`, the maximum size in a memory instance is given in units of the WebAssembly *page size*, which is defined to be the constant :math:`65536` -- abbreviated :math:`64\,\F{Ki}`.
+The length of the vector always is a multiple of the WebAssembly *page size*, which is defined to be the constant :math:`65536` -- abbreviated :math:`64\,\F{Ki}`.

-The instance of a non-shared memory holds a vector of :ref:`bytes representing its state.
+The bytes can be mutated through :ref:`memory instructions <syntax-instr-memory>`, the execution of an active :ref:`data segment <syntax-data>`, or by external means provided by the :ref:`embedder <embedder>`.
+It is an invariant of the semantics that the length of the byte vector, divided by page size, never exceeds the maximum size of :math:`\memtype`, if present.

-For :ref:`shared <syntax-shared>` memories, no state is recorded in the instance itself.
+For memories of :ref:`shared <syntax-shared>` :ref:`type <syntax-memtype>`, no state is recorded in the instance itself.
-WebAssembly :ref:`threads <thread>` expose a *weak memory model* in which reads, writes, and other accesses to a shared memory instance can be reordered in a non-deterministic fashion that mirrors the behavior of hardware.
-Instead of representing the contents of a memory directly in an the abstract machine hence separately records traces of corresponding memory :ref:`events <syntax-evt>` that describe all accesses that occur.
+Instead of representing the contents of a memory directly the abstract machine hence separately records :ref:`traces <relaxed-trace>` of corresponding memory :ref:`events <syntax-evt>` that describe all accesses that occur.

-.. todo:: link "traces" to syntax-trace, when that is defined.

 .. index:: ! global instance, global, value, mutability, instruction, embedder